aczietlow/hugo-blog/content/posts/2024/keycloak-with-docker-compose.md

 ## Docker Compose

-By default, Keycloak will use a dev-file for storage, but for our use case we'll be using Postgres.
+By default, Keycloak will use a dev-file for storage, but for our use case we will be using Postgres.
 Keycloak does [support](https://www.keycloak.org/server/db) other databases as well.

 ```yaml
 #docker-compose.yml